This post updated:

 You can remove the handle of your bucket with pliers at this point, but I left mine on!

 Tie a belt of jute, twine, or even ribbon or raffia around the upper rim and you’re done!
 At this point you can either dump soil in and plant, or take an extra step and, using hot glue, glue the burlap down on the inside of the bucket.
 (Be VERY careful using hot glue with burlap!
-Because the weave is so loose it’s easier to burn yourself hot gluing burlap than it is with other fabrics)
+Because the weave is so open it’s easy to burn yourself when hot gluing burlap)

 Time will tell if my burlap covered planters last more than just one season, but at a cost of under $5 ($3 for the buckets at the farm store + $1.50 for 1 1/8 yard of burlap with a coupon at Hobby Lobby) and time invested under 10 minutes each, I don’t mind repeating again next year!